ambakshi/embedded-tomcat/README.md

     $ make run

 Now open your browser to http://localhost:8080.
-There are `all jar uberjar clean run` targets available.
+There are `all jar uberjar clean reallyclean run` targets available.

 ## To rebuild the configure script
 To rebuild the configure script after modifiying configure.ac, run:

     $ autoconf configure.ac > configure

 10/27/2012
-AMB
+Amit Bakshi